vgilabert94/roboticsvision/3D_Reconstruction/3D_Reconstruction_index.md

 With the epipolar line obtained in the previous section, we are going to perform a template matching of a locality of the pixel in the left image for each pixel included in the epipolar line obtained.

 Using an OpenCV function for matching (cv2.matchTemplate) with the shifted mean cross-correlation setting (cv2.TM_CCOEFF_NORMED), the obtained epipolar line is run to find the best match for the left image.
+We use the images converted to the HSV color space for better color matching, as this space is more robust and invariant to illumination.

 <p align="center">
 	<img src="images/TM_CCOEFF_NORMED.png" alt="CCOEFF" width="100%"/>